dindinmhs/tugas_git/README.md

-# hello from github
+# hello from git
-# lorem ipsum
+# lorem ipsun dlot
-# Hell0 world from Git
+# Hell0 from Github